Black Magic Woman: Performances

-Fleetwood Mac's "Black Magic Woman" was released as a single in 1968, and reached number 37 on the UK Singles Chart.
-After Jeremy Spencer left the band in 1971, Green temporarily returned to fulfill the remaining scheduled dates.
+Fleetwood Mac's "Black Magic Woman" was released as a single on 29 March 1968 in the United Kingdom and 7 June 1968 in the United States.
+In an interview published prior to the single's release, Spencer predicted that it "wouldn't be a hit".
+It reached number 37 on the UK Singles Chart and did not chart in the United States.
+After Spencer left the band in 1971, Green temporarily returned to fulfill the remaining scheduled dates.
 These performances would include an extended instrumental jam of "Black Magic Woman" that often exceeded the original run-time of the studio recording.
 In his biography of Peter Green, Martin Celmins wrote that the band's performance of "Black Magic Woman" at the Filmore East lasted four hours.
 By the time of 1987's Shake the Cage Tour, performance of "Black Magic Woman" was blocked by John McVie, who felt the song too closely linked to Santana.
 As such, "I Loved Another Woman", another Green composition, was played during that tour instead.
 Stevie Nicks performed "Black Magic Woman" with slight changes in lyrics in the 2018-2019 tour An Evening with Fleetwood Mac.

 Peter Green played the song with Santana at the 1998 Rock and Roll Hall of Fame Induction Ceremony where the inductees included both Fleetwood Mac and Santana.
 Santana had tasked Fleetwood with recruiting Green to play guitar on "Black Magic Woman" for the induction ceremony.
 Green agreed to participate and joined Santana for a rehearsal to run through the song, where he played "one, maybe two sustained notes" according to Fleetwood.
 After the rehearsal, Green told Fleetwood that he was unwilling to recreate one of his guitar solos from his earlier live performances of "Black Magic Woman" based on his belief that doing so would be tantamount to retreading old territory.
 Green still agreed to play at the induction ceremony and turned his volume down on his guitar on a few occasions, which made the instrument largely inaudible within the venue.